-Since its inception, The Appalachian School of Law has distinguished itself from other law schools by providing our students with practical legal experience well before graduation.
+Since its inception, Appalachian School of Law has distinguished itself from other law schools by providing our students with practical legal experience well before graduation.
 ASL's externship program is a central part of the school's commitment to equipping students with practical lawyering skills.
 The externship also gives our students a chance to network and make connections that may aid students in their future law careers.
 During their externships, students may:

 - Assist with trial strategy

 - Draft judicial opinions

 - Draft pleadings and legal memoranda

 - Interview clients

 - Observe court proceedings

 - Perform factual investigations

 - Research legal issues

 - Update law libraries

 - Represent real clients

 - Practice Client interviewing

 - Mediate Disputes & Apply Alternative Dispute Resolution

 - Hone courtroom presentation and evidentiary techniques

-First Year Summer Externship Program
+- First Year Summer Externship Program

 For six weeks between their first and second years of school, all ASL students earn three hours of academic credit by spending at least 200 hours working under the supervision of an experienced attorney.
 This allows our students to take what they have learned in the classroom and apply it to the real world in public interest or pro bono legal environments during the summer.
 This experience then informs and transforms their remaining studies at ASL.
 The externship placements have the added advantage of fulfilling bar admission requirements such as the State of New York's prerequisite that those seeking admission to the bar complete 50 hours of pro bono work before the bar examination.
 With more than 500 approved site partners, ASL has one of the country's largest databases of externship opportunities for our students.
-Follow these links to review an alphabetical list of our site partners by category or state.